montagejs/collections/README.md

 structures with idiomatic iterfaces, including extensions for Array and Object.

+-   **List(values, equals, content)**

--   `List(values, equals, content)`: an ordered collection of values with fast insertion and deletion and forward and backward traversal, backed by a cyclic doubly linked list with a head node.
+    An ordered collection of values with fast insertion and deletion and forward and backward traversal, backed by a cyclic doubly linked list with a head node.
 Lists support most of the Array interface, except that they use and return nodes instead of integer indicies in analogous functions.

--   `Set(values, equals, hash, content)`: a collection of unique values.
+-   **Set(values, equals, hash, content)**

+    A collection of unique values.
 The set can be iterated in the order of insertion.
 With a good hash function for the stored values, insertion and removal are fast regardless of the size of the collection  Values may be objects.
 The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
-This collection is intended to be replaced by a native implementation that does not rely on `hash`.
-    `Set` is backed by `FastSet` and `List`.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.  `Set` is backed by `FastSet` and `List`.

--   `Map(map, equals, hash, content)`: a collection of key and value items with unique keys.
+-   **Map(map, equals, hash, content)**

+    A collection of key and value items with unique keys.
 Keys may be objects.
 The collection iterates in the order of insertion.
-This collection is intended to be replaced by a native implementation that does not rely on `hash`.
-    `Map` is backed by `Set`.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.  `Map` is backed by `Set`.

--   `MultiMap(map, content, equals, hash)`: a collection of keys mapped to collections of values.
-The default `content` collection is an `Array`, but it can be a `List` or any other array-like object.
-    `MultiMap` inherits `Map` but overrides the `content` constructor.
+-   **MultiMap(map, content, equals, hash)**

+    A collection of keys mapped to collections of values.
+The default `content` collection is an `Array`, but it can be a `List` or any other array-like object.  `MultiMap` inherits `Map` but overrides the `content` constructor.

+-   **WeakMap()**

+    A non-iterable collection of key value pairs.
+Keys must objects and do not benefit from `hash` functions.
+Some engines already implement `WeakMap`.
+The non-iterable requirement makes it possible for weak maps to collect garbage when the key is no longer available, without betraying when the key is collected.
+The shimmed implementation undetectably annotates the given key and thus does not necessarily leak memory, but cannot collect certain reference graphs.
+This WeakMap shim was implemented by Mark Miller of Google.

--   `SortedSet(values, equals, compare, content)`: a collection of unique values stored in stored order, backed by a splay tree.
+-   **SortedSet(values, equals, compare, content)**

+    A collection of unique values stored in stored order, backed by a splay tree.
 The `equals` and `compare` functions can be overridden to provide alternate definitions of "unique".

--   `SortedMap(map, equals, compare, content)`: a collection of key value pairs stored in sorted order, backed by a sorted set.
-    `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.
+-   **SortedMap(map, equals, compare, content)**

+    A collection of key value pairs stored in sorted order, backed by a sorted set.  `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.

--   `LruSet(values, maxLength, equals, hash, content)`: a cache with the Least-Recently-Used strategy for truncating its content when it’s length exceeds `maxLength`.  `LruSet` is backed by a `Set` and takes advantage of the already tracked insertion order.
+-   **LruSet(values, maxLength, equals, hash, content)**

+    A cache with the Least-Recently-Used strategy for truncating its content when it’s length exceeds `maxLength`.  `LruSet` is backed by a `Set` and takes advantage of the already tracked insertion order.
     Both getting and setting a value constitute usage, but checking whether the set has a value and iterating values do not.

--   `LruMap(map, maxLength, equals, hash, content)`: a cache of items backed by an `LruSet`.
+-   **LruMap(map, maxLength, equals, hash, content)**

+    A cache of items backed by an `LruSet`.

+-   **SortedArray(values, equals, compare, content)**

+    A collection of values stored in a stable sorted order, backed by an array.

+-   **SortedArraySet(values, equals, compare, content)**

+    A collection of unique values stored in sorted order, backed by a plain array.
+If the given values are an actual array, the sorted array set takes ownership of that array and retains its content.
+A sorted array set performs better than a sorted set when it has roughly less than 100 values.

+-   **SortedArrayMap(values, equals, compare, content)**

+    A collection of key value pairs stored in sorted order, backed by a sorted array set.

--   `FastSet(values, equals, hash, content)`: a collection of unique values stored like a hash table.
+-   **FastSet(values, equals, hash, content)**

+    A collection of unique values stored like a hash table.
 The underlying storage is a `Dict` that maps hashes to lists of values that share the same hash.
 Values may be objects.
 The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
 This collection is intended to be replaced by a native implementation that does not rely on `hash`.

--   `FastMap(map, equals, hash, content)`: a collection of key and value items with unique keys, backed by a set.
+-   **FastMap(map, equals, hash, content)**

+    A collection of key and value items with unique keys, backed by a set.
 Keys may be objects.
-This collection is intended to be replaced by a native implementation that does not rely on `hash`.  `FastMap` is backed by `FastSet` and the `AbstractMap` mixin.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.
+    `FastMap` is backed by `FastSet` and the `AbstractMap` mixin.

+-   **Dict(values, content)**

--   `Dict(values, content)`: a collection of string to value mappings backed by a plain JavaScript object.
+    A collection of string to value mappings backed by a plain JavaScript object.
 The keys are mangled to prevent collisions with JavaScript properties.

--   `WeakMap()`: a non-iterable collection of key value pairs.
-Keys must objects and do not benefit from `hash` functions.
-Some engines already implement `WeakMap`.
-The non-iterable requirement makes it possible for weak maps to collect garbage when the key is no longer available, without betraying when the key is collected.
-The shimmed implementation undetectably annotates the given key and thus does not necessarily leak memory, but cannot collect certain reference graphs.
-This WeakMap shim was implemented by Mark Miller of Google.
+-   **Iterator(iterable)**

--   `Iterator(iterable)`: a wrapper for any iterable that implements `iterate` or iterator the implements `next`, providing a rich lazy traversal interface.
+    A wrapper for any iterable that implements `iterate` or iterator the implements `next`, providing a rich lazy traversal interface.

+-   **Array**

--   `Array()`: an ordered collection of values with fast random access, push, and pop, but slow splice.
+    An ordered collection of values with fast random access, push, and pop, but slow splice.
 The `array` module provides extensions so it hosts all the expressiveness of other collections.
 The `array-shim` module shims EcmaScript 5 methods onto the array prototype if they are not natively implemented.

+-   **Object**

--   `Object()`: can be used as a mapping of owned string keys to arbitrary values.
+    Can be used as a mapping of owned string keys to arbitrary values.
     The `object` module provides extensions for the `Object` constructor that support the map collection interface and can delegate to methods of collections, allowing them to gracefully handle both object literals and collections.

+## Constructor Arguments

 For all of these constructors, the argument `values` is an optional collection of initial values, and may be an array.
 If the `values` are in a map collection, the the values are taken, but the keys are ignored.

+-   **map**

     The `map` argument is an optional collection to copy shallowly into the new mapping.
 The `map` may be an object literal.
 If `map` implements `keys`, it is treated as a mapping itself and copied.
     Otherwise, if `map` implements `forEach`, it may be any collection of `[key, value]` pairs.

 `equals(x, y)`, `compare(x, y)`, and `hash(value)` are all optional
 arguments overriding the meaning of equality, comparability, and